Polycademy/Console-Setup/README.md

 1. Convert all of these into a dot file and bash setup script. (http://dotfiles.github.io/)
 2. Incorporate a ZSH package manager: https://github.com/Tarrasch/antigen-hs/blob/master/README.md
 3. Start using the XDG standards such as the `~/.config` directory for all the config files.
+4. Reinstall Ruby, Gems, RVM
+5. Complete Compilation of FFMPEG
+6. Download MINGW libraries, and compile to target MINGW software that is not compatible with Cygwin. (well anything that doesn't already have Windows binary version).
+Note that MINGW seems to compile and understand only Windows PATHs not Cygwin PATHs. (http://stackoverflow.com/questions/771756/what-is-the-difference-between-cygwin-and-mingw/792422?noredirect=1#comment45956881_792422)

 Installations
 -------------